axoflow/axosyslog-core-docs/content/docs/chapter-destinations/destination-mqtt-intro/destination-mqtt-options/_index.md

 {{% /alert %}} {{% alert title="Note" color="info" %}}

-Occasionally, the reason why {{% productparam "abbrev" %}} cannot post messages to the configured `topic()` is that the topic contains invalid characters that originate from templates.
+Occasionally, the reason why {{% param "product.abbrev" %}} cannot post messages to the configured `topic()` is that the topic contains invalid characters that originate from templates.

 {{% /alert %}}